cysouw/diathesis/text/c10_participle.md

 ### [ NA | pN ] *sein+Partizip* Passive (*Zustandspassiv*) {#sec:participles-sein-zustandspassiv}

 The second most widely discussed diathesis in the German grammatical literature (closely after the *werden+Partizip* passive) is the *sein+Partizip* ~~Zustandspassiv~~ [@nedjalkov1988a; @rapp1996; @maienborn2007, just to cite a few major contributions to this topic].
 There is a long and ongoing discussion whether this construction should be considered a separate construction in its own right or not (see [@sec:participle-different-diatheses]).
 Following the discussion by Maienborn [-@maienborn2007] I will treat it as a separate construction here.
-The agent can optionally be retained, though with difficulty as with most passives.
+The agent can optionally be retained, though often only with difficulty as with most passives.

 ::: ex
 - Der Postbote öffnet den Brief.